lessy-community/lessy/docs/frontend.md

 Lessy's frontend is written with VueJS and is built with NPM and Webpack.
 You can find the code under the `client/` directory.

-Since **we are planning to rebuild the frontend from scratch**, this documentation will stay empty for the moment.
+Since **we are currently rebuilding the frontend from scratch**, this documentation will stay empty for the moment.

+Our design guide is accessible at [lessy.io/design](https://lessy.io/design), please always refer to it when working on the frontend.

 Later, we will document: